 Focus on Photography

 Girls dressed as angels pray at a crime scene where a young man was assassinated in Ciudad Juarez, Mexico “Mira Mexico” Louie Palu’s new show at Kinsman Robinson in Toronto is from his ground breaking project documenting violence, immigration, drug addiction and other issues flowing from the Mexican drug war.

 Rudolf Kurz originally trained as a medical doctor in his native Germany, switching later to painting as a student at the Art Students League in New York.
 A well-known muralist, and an author and illustrator, he is a surrealist painter and master etcher.
 He’s on show at his fifth solo exhibition, The Miracle of Flight, […]

-Caitlin Doherty’s creations at first appear to be just family snapshots, the type millions of Canadians will take across the country this long holiday weekend.
+Caitlin Doherty’s creations at first appear to be just family snapshots, the type millions of people take every day.
 Her mixed media works are actually

 Brooklyn-based American artist Paul Wackers focuses on the small things that fill our intimate spaces in his first solo exhibition at Toronto’s Narwhal Projects.
 In the new works (Almost Somewhere), Wackers explores the “current resurgence of the abstract,” the gallery notes.

 Toronto artist Liz Pead settled on broken hockey equipment and used jerseys when she went looking for “a truly Canadian material” for her works.
 The landscape, hockey and the environment play large roles in how she expresses Canadian identity.
 (Above: Georgian Bay, 30 x 36″)